 Our mandate is to create a space devoted to exchange and creation with members of the local community and the wider sphere of cultural practitioners of the Americas.
 These are some of the results of our immersion workshops, that will not only impact individual participants, but also foster the creation of ongoing cultural and social networks and linkages.

-Awarded novelist Francisco Goldman will conduct our fourth ICE Immersion Series on September 28, 2017.
+Award-winning novelist Margo Glantz will conduct our fifth ICE Immersion Series on November 16 - 18, 2017.
 Sign up now.

 Art & Orthopaedics